Francisco Jiménez de Cisneros: Rise to power

-He was born as Gonzalo Jiménez de Cisneros in Torrelaguna in Castile in 1436, the son of hidalgos Alfonso Jiménez de Cisneros and wife María de la Torre, from the villa of Cisneros, Palencia.
-He studied in the Studium generale at Alcalá de Henares and also at Salamanca, where in 1456 he obtained a bachelor's degree in law.
+He was born Gonzalo Jiménez de Cisneros in Torrelaguna in Castile in 1436, the son of hidalgos Alfonso Jiménez de Cisneros and wife María de la Torre, from the villa of Cisneros, Palencia.
+He studied in the Studium generale at Alcalá de Henares and also in the University of Salamanca, where in 1456 he obtained a bachelor's degree in law.
 In 1459 he traveled to Rome to work as a consistorial advocate, where he attracted the notice of Pope Pius II.
 He returned to Spain in 1465 carrying an "executive" letter from the Pope giving him possession of the first vacant benefice.
 That turned out to be Uceda.
 However, Alfonso Carrillo de Acuña, the Archbishop of Toledo and Primate of Spain, refused to accept the letter, wishing instead to bestow the benefice upon one of his own followers.
 When Cisneros insisted, he was thrown in prison, first at Uceda and afterwards in the fortress of Santorcaz.
 For six years, Cisneros held out for his claim, free to leave at any time if he would give it up, but at length in 1480 Carrillo relented at Cisneros' strength of conviction and gave him a benefice.
 Fearing further reprisals, Cisneros traded it almost at once for a chaplaincy at Sigüenza, under Cardinal Pedro González de Mendoza, the bishop of Sigüenza, who shortly after appointed him vicar general of his diocese.

 At Sigüenza, Cisneros won praise for his work and he seemed to be on the sure road to success among the secular clergy, when in 1484 at the late age of forty-eight he abruptly decided to become a Franciscan friar.
 Giving up all his worldly belongings, and changing his baptismal name, Gonzalo, for that of Francisco, he entered the Franciscan friary of San Juan de los Reyes, recently founded by Ferdinand II of Aragon and Isabella I of Castile at Toledo.
 Not content with the normal lack of comforts for a friar, he voluntarily slept on the bare ground, wore a cilice, doubled his fasts, and generally denied himself with enthusiasm; indeed throughout his whole life, even when at the height of power, his private life was rigorously ascetic.